+Provision 9

-Provision 9 The roles of chairman and chief executive should not be exercised by the same individual.
+The roles of chairman and chief executive should not be exercised by the same individual.
 John Rigg is the Executive Chairman.
 Adrian Leer is Managing Director.
 The Board currently has no plans to recruit a Chief Executive Officer as it considers that the duties are being satisfactorily covered by members of the Executive Board and the Group's senior management.

-Provisions 17/23 There should be a nominations committee which should lead the process for board appointments and make recommendations to the board.
+Provisions 17/23 There should be a nominations committee

+which should lead the process for board appointments and make recommendations to the board.
 The Board considers that because of its size, the whole Board should be involved in Board appointments.

-Provision 18 All directors should be subject to annual re-election.
+Provision 18 All directors should be subject to annual re-

+election.
 The Board consider that because of its size, re-election by rotation in accordance with the Company's Articles of Association at the Annual General Meeting is sufficient.

-The chair should not remain in post beyond nine years from the date of their first appointment to the board.
+Provision 19 The chair should not remain in post beyond nine

+years from the date of their first appointment to the board.
 The Board considers that because of its size and critically, due to the experience of the Executive Chairman, this would not be appropriate.
-The Board believe that re-election in accordance with the
+The Board believe that reelection in accordance with the Company's consultancy should generally be used for the appointment of the chair and non-executive directors.
+The Board has a strong culture of promoting from within with relevant experience to the Group.

-Company's Articles of Association is sufficient.
+Articles of Association is sufficient.